Galileo88/Stock-Visual-Terrain/README.txt

 1.Install Kopernicus https://github.com/Kopernicus/Kopernicus/releases/latest
 and drop into GameData.

-2.Drop SVEKopernicus into GameData folder.
+2.Drop SVT folder into your GameData folder.

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs